oam-dev/spec/introduction.md

 2. The _developer_ creates a web application, defines its characteristics;
 3. The _application operator_ or the platform itself instantiate that application, and configures it with operational traits, such as autoscaling;

-## Infrastructure operator: configure platform capabilities
+## Infrastructure operator: maintain platform capabilities

 The most power of the Open Application Model comes from the underlying platforms that implements the model, which can surface the capabilities that make the underlying platforms unique and useful through OAM in a way that is consistent across any platform that supports the model.